Debate

 It is also common for debate to be part of teaching techniques and methods in school and other academic institutions.
 This is because combines in-depth study of the subject matter on which it will be argued, with oratory skills to convincingly present one's arguments.

-You may be interested: Entity
+You may be interested: Gantt Chart

 See also: Argumentation